View Source ProcessTree (ProcessTree v0.1.3)

 Returns the first non-nil value found in the tree.
 If no value is found, returns nil.

-If a non-nil value is found in the tree, the value is cached in the dictionary of the calling process.
+• :default - When no value is found in the tree, get() will return the default value if one is provided.
+If caching is enabled, the default value will be cached in the dictionary of the calling process.

 Default values might typically be read from the Application environment.
 For example: